aalimaliimran/Safe-Media-Delete/README.md

    - Deletes a given image if it is not attached to any posts or terms.
    - If the image is attached to any posts or terms, the response will indicate that deletion has failed.

+## Test Cases

+I have previously worked on writing core PHP unit test cases for various projects.
+However, this is my first opportunity to write unit tests for a WordPress plugin.
+Unfortunately, I am encountering conflicts between the PHPUnit library and the WordPress unit test framework, which has hindered my ability to successfully execute the unit test cases.

+The unit test cases are located in the `test/` folder, but they have not been tested yet.
+The issue arises because the WordPress functions require the WordPress testing framework to be present in order to properly test the unit test cases.

+I hope this explanation clarifies the issue at hand.

+– Test cases are in the source code: https://github.com/aalimaliimran/Safe-Media-Delete/wp-content/plugins/safe-media-delete/tests/ folder please find the git repository link below.

 ## Screenshots

 ![2023-05-17_11-19-02](https://github.com/aalimaliimran/Safe-Media-Delete/assets/108981157/8e49de4f-16ae-4167-a83d-c84bb67bf6b8)